elemental/Elemental/doc/source/lapack-like/invariants.rst

       circle; in order to represent a value that is precisely zero, `rho` is set to zero.

-   .. cpp:member:: typename RealBase<F>::type kappa
+   .. cpp:member:: typename Base<F>::type kappa

       `kappa` can be an arbitrary real number.